null

 • Tone is light-hearted and humorous, with elements of nostalgia and enthusiasm.

 Other distinctive feature is personal anecdotes and direct address to the reader.
-Dial thermometers, including pocket dial thermometers, are designed to provide accurate temperature readings across various temperature ranges.
+Dial thermometers, including pocket dial thermometers, are made to provide accurate temperature readings across various temperature ranges.
 Accuracy of these thermometers vary depending on the model and application but most are ±1% to ±2% of the scale.
 This is good enough for many industries, food service, laboratories and manufacturing where dial thermometers are used.

 Construction of dial thermometers also plays a big role in maintaining accuracy.
 Many models have hermetically sealed design, preventing moisture and other contaminants from entering the device and affecting readings.
 Bimetal elements and steel components also ensure durability and resistance to corrosion making it more accurate and reliable.